Felix gets a bronze on her farewell at world championships

 EUGENE, Ore.
 (AP) — Never mind that she got passed at the end of her last sprint around the track.
 Or ended up with a bronze medal instead of gold.

-For 15 memorable seconds Friday night at the world championships, Allyson Felix was sprinting alone in the sunshine, cruising far ahead of the field down the backstretch.
-Her arms were pumping and knees were kicking high with that near-perfect form that can only belong to her.
+For 15 memorable seconds Friday night at the world championships, Allyson Felix was sprinting alone in the sunshine, cruising past the stands and far ahead of the field down the backstretch.
+A few minutes later, she was taking her newly won prize and hanging it around her 3-year-old daughter’s neck.

+“I felt the love,” Felix said of her final run on the big stage.
+“And I felt joy running tonight.”

 She’s 36 now.
 So it was no huge shock that a runner 11 years her junior, Marileidy Paulino of the winning Dominican Republic team, eventually reeled her in.
-No big shame that the U.S., saving the rest of its vaunted star power for big races over the next nine days of this meet, finished third, also behind the Netherlands.
+No big shame, either, that the U.S., saving the rest of its vaunted star power for big races over the next nine days of this meet, finished third in the mixed 4×400 meter relay, also behind the Netherlands.

-It still equaled Felix’s 19th medal at world championships, extending a record she already held.
+The third-place finish still gave Felix her 19th medal at world championships, extending a record she already held.
 Adding it to the 11 she’s taken at the Olympics, she’ll end her career with an even 30 at her sport’s biggest events.

-Much like the end of Felix’s career, her last big evening on the track was about more than the race.
-It was a celebration of a once-in-a-lifetime athlete who came onto the scene as a shy teenager and left as an outspoken advocate for women and moms both in and out of sports.
+Some might say a bronze medal feels like a letdown for the most decorated sprinter in U.S. history.
+Others, though, including Felix herself, compare it to the bronze she won in the women’s 400 last year at the Tokyo Olympics — a medal she ranks as one of her most cherished triumphs.

+“It’s a similar emotion,” she said.
+“The last couple of years, I’ve stepped outside of just the clock and the medals, and I never would have imagined that would have been a place where I would come to.”

 Felix was entered only in the mixed relay after failing to qualify for the worlds in an individual race.
 When her name was announced at the beginning, the two-thirds-full house at the first world championships to be held in the United States cheered as loudly as they had all night.

-She paced and jumped around after the starting gun, waiting for her last lap.

-American Elijah Godwin had a slim lead when he passed her the baton, and for the first 200 meters of her final lap around the track, Felix extended the margin and was running virtually alone in the sun-splashed backstretch.
-But she faded after she rounded her final turn and was caught by Paulino.
+Godwin had a slim lead when he passed her the baton, and for the first 200 meters of her final lap around the track, Felix extended the margin.
+Her arms were pumping and knees were kicking high with that near-perfect form that can only belong to her.
+But she faded after she rounded her final curve and was caught by Paulino.

 Vernon Norwood recaptured the lead on the third leg, but the Domincan’s Fiordaliza Cofil overtook American Kennedy Simon on the anchor, and then hurdler Femke Bol made a huge late charge to give The Netherlands the silver.
 The Dominican Republic won in 3 minutes, 9.82 seconds, with a margin of 0.08 seconds.